 - Applications must be signed by the Executive Director as well as the Board President.
 All agencies must provide the following documents with their applications: Copy of IRS letter or IRS tax – exempt number, letter from the State of Florida verifying registration with the Department of Ag. & Consumer Services, the most recent independent audit with a management letter, the latest 990, Internal financial statement & P&L for the previous 6 months, a copy of the latest annual report, Current Board of Directors, Organizational Chart, Board minutes for the past 12 months, a Capital Budget, at least two estimates for the project that is being considered for funding and a succession plan for Key Staff and Board members.

 - Only capital needs will be funded.
 Capital needs are defined as tangible assets, typically with a useful life of three years or more (i.e., additions or improvements to plant and equipment, educational needs such as playground equipment and transportation).
 We do not fund the purchases of Education Curriculum.
 Desktop computers may be funded for specific programming needs.
-In general John’s Island Foundation does not fund personal devices including cell phones, iPads or laptops.
+In general John’s Island Foundation does not fund devices including cell phones, iPads or laptops for personal use.
 Normally painting is considered regular maintenance unless it is specific to a new construction or renovation project.

 - Applicants should demonstrate a track record of operation with continuity of programs serving those in need for at least one year.
 The agency must be financially viable, demonstrating sound financial and budgetary controls evidenced by, a history of meeting budget projections.
 A yearly independent audit is required from agencies with an annual operating budget of $100,000 or more.
 Agencies with less than $100,000 may submit a financial review.
 We encourage agencies to establish a capital budget and a capital reserve.